ortfero/chronicle/README.md

 ## Usage

-Just put directory `include/chronicle` at your include path
+Just place contents of `include` directory at your include path

 ## Tests and benchmark